-Community Contribution - the scheme wants to encourage people who make their communities strong, stable and healthy places to live so that Volunteers must have been volunteering for a continuous period of at least 6 months at the point of application and must have continued in voluntary work at the point of offer.
+Community Contribution - the scheme wants to encourage people who make their communities strong, stable and healthy places to live so that they will remain in that community and continue to contribute to sustaining the local area.

+Volunteers must have been volunteering for a continuous period of at least 6 months at the point of application and must have continued in voluntary work at the point of offer.
 Volunteering must be for a not-for-profit organisation or a charity and must be for a minimum of 10 hours per month.